sky-ecosystem/wh-lz-migration/README.md

 ## sUSDS initialization

 The library also provides an init function to activate the sUSDS LZ Bridge.
 This is assumed to be used after the migration steps described above have been completed.
-Before initializing the sUSDS LZ Bridge, the bridge will have been deployed and configured (including setting its owner, delegate, peer, and enforced options).
+Before initializing the sUSDS LZ Bridge, the bridge will have been deployed and configured (including setting its owner, delegate, peer, and enforced options.
+All these parameters are assumed to have been reviewed by Sky).
 The Solana side of the bridge will already have had its rate limit configuration set to its intended non-zero value, and will thereby have been effectively already activated.
 The Ethereum side of the bridge will have its rate limit configuration set to zero.
 As with the USDS bridge, users are highly advised to refrain from using the sUSDS bridge before its initialization function has been executed.

 ## Dependencies